Marc Cameron

 Marc Cameron (born 1961) is an American novelist.
-He is best known for the Jack Ryan series, which is part of the Tom Clancy universe, as well as for the critically acclaimed Jericho Quinn series of action adventure novels.
+He is known for the Jack Ryan novels, which are part of the Ryanverse featuring characters created by Tom Clancy, as well as the Jericho Quinn and Arliss Cutter series of action adventure novels.

 Early life

 Cameron was born and raised in Texas, and graduated from Weatherford High School in 1980.
 He later spent 29 years in law enforcement as a police officer.
 In early 1991 he became part of the United States Marshals Service, specializing in dignitary protection, and moved through the ranks until finally retiring as chief of the district of Alaska in 2011 in order to pursue writing full-time.